craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 INJEST: You consume the contents of the bottle.
 You gain a stack of the 'Pain Dulled' [[Emboldenment]].

 FEED: You feed the contents of the bottle to another adjacent creature you can see.
-That creature gain a stack of the 'Pain Dulled' [[Emboldenment]].
+That creature gains a stack of the 'Pain Dulled' [[Emboldenment]].

 #### Vial of Poison
 Tiny (1), 2 Action Cost (UNPACK > APPLY or FEED)